-Besides scoping out the “good guys” and the “bad guys”, the ability to read and understand people is an essential skill for succeeding in today’s world.
-It is a valuable tool that provides an insight into subtle social cues, which will enable us to react intelligently towards situations.
+Besides scoping out the “bad guys”, the ability to read and understand people is a valuable tool that provides insight into social cues and behaviors which will enable us to react intelligently towards situations.

-Some people are born with stronger people instincts than others, with an internal radar, which can easily detect the deeper traits and intentions of others.
-We typically see these skills demonstrated by savvy professionals such as detectives, lawyers and FBI agents.
-These Sherlock Holmes-esque abilities can also be observed in modern-day TV sitcoms such as the Psych, Monk, or The Mentalist.
+Some people are born with stronger social instincts than others, with an internal radar that can detect the deeper traits and intentions.
+We typically see superior people-reading skills in professionals such as detectives, lawyers and FBI agents.

-If you aren’t born with these sleuth-like sensibilities when it comes to decoding behavior, do not fret!
+If you aren’t born with these sleuth-like sensibilities, do not fret!
 There was a time when I too lacked people-reading finesse, but over the years, I was able to cultivate it through careful study, observation and practice.
-Like any other skill, it is something that you can master over time with focus, discipline and determination.

 To understand a person’s true essence requires a combination of keen observation, openness, and an ability to tap into our intuition.
-We have to slow down, step out of our natural self-focus and take a good look at the person standing in front of us.
-We have to be willing to accept that there’s so much more than what we see on the surface, and look out for both the obvious and the nuanced.
+We have to slow down, step out of our ego and take a good look at the person standing in front of us, because there’s so much more than what we see on the surface.
+We need to look out for both the obvious and the nuanced.

-When we study people, we also have to remain as objective as possible and remove any emotion from the equation, since it can make us biased and skew our sense of fairness and balance.
-There is always a chance that we will project “our stuff” onto others, which is why we need to be grounded and engage in deep inner work before we can become experts at reading others.
+When we study people, we also have to remain detached.
+There’s always a chance that we will project “our stuff” onto others, which is why we need to be grounded and aware of our shadow traits before we can become better at reading others.

-With that being said, here are six effective tips that will make you a master at reading people:
+Here are five steps that will make you a master at reading people:

-- Search for the meaning and motives behind their words: Too often, we get distracted with outward appearances.
-We must overcome this natural tendency to judge others by their façade by listening to the meaning behind the words that are being spoken.
+1. Search for the meaning and motives behind their words: Too often, we get distracted with outward appearances.
+Overcome this natural tendency by listening to the meaning behind the words that are being spoken.
 Look for substance and dive straight into the heart of the matter.
-For example, if your friend tells you that they would like to hang out with you more often, you can initially infer that what they’re really saying is that they’d like a deeper connection or that they might need a favor from you.
-You can only know their true motive by analyzing the matter closely.
+For example, if your friend tells you that they would like to hang out with you more often, you can initially infer that what they’re really saying is that they’d like a deeper connection with you or that they might need a favor from you.
+You can only know their true motive by analyzing their behavior.

-- Look for patterns: It’s a known fact that we are what we repeatedly do.
-In other words, you can get a good idea of what a person is all about by looking at what they consistently do – their habits, mannerisms and general disposition.
+2. Look for patterns: It’s a known fact that we are what we repeatedly do.
+You can get a clear idea of what a person is all about by looking at what they consistently do – their habits, mannerisms and general disposition.
 Past behavior and personal history can also offer some insights into their decision-making abilities.
 As Dr Phil repeatedly says in his shows: “The best predictor of future behavior is relevant past behavior.”
-Increase your powers of observation by slowing down and noticing details.
+Increase your powers of observation by slowing down and noticing peoples patterns.

-- Consider their family and cultural background: Learning more about an individual family history and cultural background can explain a lot about why an individual is the way he/she is.
+4. Consider their family and cultural background: Learning more about an individual family history and cultural background can explain a lot about why they act the way they do.
 For example, a woman who grew up in a broken family will most likely react differently emotionally in conflicts, compared to a woman who was raised in a stable, secure home environment.
 Culture also affects how a person conducts themselves.
-For instance, Eastern cultures like Chinese and Japanese people tend to be more introverted and not as assertive as their Western counterparts, and may therefore be mistaken for being passive or “boring”.
-You can get more tips on understanding other cultures in this blog post.
+For instance, Eastern cultures like Chinese and Japanese people, in general, tend to be more introverted and not as assertive as their Western counterparts, and may therefore be mistaken for being passive or “boring”.

-- Listen to your gut: Sometimes, you simply need to get out of your analytical mind and tap into your intuitive intelligence.
+5. Listen to your gut: Sometimes, you simply need to get out of your analytical mind and tap into your intuitive intelligence.
 How many times have you had “feelings” about a certain individual?
-You probably had no idea why you felt the way you did but it felt strong and almost convincing.
-Even if there is no rational explanation, it may be worth listening to, as this type of wisdom is coming from a deeper and more instinctive part of you that is programmed to catch the most subtle vibes in your surroundings.
+You probably had no idea why you felt the way you did but it felt strong and convincing.
+Even if there’s no rational explanation, it may be worth listening to, as this type of wisdom is coming from a deeper and more instinctive part of you that’s programmed to catch subtle vibes in your surroundings.